 The Festival will run from May to November 2019, in the same period of the 58th Venice Art Biennale, “May you live in interesting times”, curated by Ralph Rugoff and organized by La Biennale di Venezia, chaired by Paolo Baratta, hosted at the Giardini and at the Arsenale venues.

 The festival focuses on the concept of ANIMA MUNDI, that according to several historical cultures, religions and philosophical systems, is an intrinsic connection between all living entities on the planet, which relates to the world in a similar way as the human soul is connected to the human body.
 Plato expressed his thought about the ANIMA MUNDI in the Timaeus, “this world is indeed a living being endowed with a soul and intelligence… a single visible living entity containing all other living entities, which by their nature are all related”.

-ITSLIQUID Group is running a charity initiative aimed to support some of the most important no-profit organizations that are internationally involved in the environmental protection, such as United Nations Framework Convention on Climate Change, Sea Shepherd Conservation Society, One Tree Planted, The Ocean Cleanup and Plastic Oceans.
+ITSLIQUID Group is running a charity initiative aimed to support some of the most important no-profit organizations that are internationally involved in environmental protection, such as the United Nations Framework Convention on Climate Change, Sea Shepherd Conservation Society, One Tree Planted, The Ocean Cleanup and Plastic Oceans.
 This choice comes from the essence of ANIMA MUNDI in which everything is related to the living entities of the planet.
 Click here for more information.

-organized by ITSLIQUID Group
+Organized by ITSLIQUID Group

-curator Luca Curci
+Curator Luca Curci

 in collaboration with Venice Events, Ca’ Zanardi

 project manager Giulia Tassi

 project coordinators Amaride Ferrante, Virna Manattini, Gaia Persichetti, Viola Persico

 supported by Rare Art Inc., Sixteen, Soledad Senlle Art Foundation, St1